 Honey Bear and I received a little tip that Schwetzingen, a place 15 minutes outside of Heidelberg, was putting on a firework show and we should head down to check it out.
 An hour later we found ourselves checking out several nice options for dining on the Schlossplatz.
 Realizing we weren’t hungry we continued walking around the Schlossplatz and found ourselves in front of two interesting sculptures, one of a woman selling asparagus and one of a couple riding a pig.

-We found this local article that explained the city celebrated its 1250th birthday of the city in 2016 with an iconic sculpture created by Peter Lenk; The man riding the pig is Elector Carl Theodor who was known for acquiring lands through peaceful means, in a manner that would allow him to avoid the legality of inheritance and pass them on to illegitimate sons.
+We found this local article that explained the city celebrated its 1250th birthday in 2016 with an iconic sculpture created by Peter Lenk; The man riding the pig is Elector Carl Theodor who was known for acquiring lands through peaceful means, in a manner that would allow him to avoid the legality of inheritance and pass them on to illegitimate sons.
 He is responsible for a cultural legacy that includes the construction of Heidelberg’s Old Bridge, the Palace in Mannheim Palace, the English Gardens in Munich, the Benrath Palace in Düsseldorf, the Schlosstheater and the gardens at Schwetzingen.
 Knowing these details, it is easy to see the woman on the pig represents the Elector’s many mistresses or muses.
 The pig itself represents the cultural belief of good luck and fortune.
 Which makes us feel a little guilty for eating bacon.